(Nava's POV)

 And then came the final test.

 "Little Nava, I will see your progress in martial arts.
-Let's spar," he said out of nowhere.
+Let's spar," he said out of nowhere, like it was the most casual thing in the world.

-"Focus your rhythm, little Nava," he said calmly.
+"Focus your rhythm, little Nava," he said calmly, like he was giving me a cooking lesson.
 "Your intent must follow your flow."

 Fine.
 Let's see him handle Ground Drawer.